alexnathanson/CASE_sensor_network/windows_collector/README.md

 Additionally, the local website should be running the this laptop.
 See <a href='https://github.com/alexnathanson/CASE_sensor_network/tree/main/local_website'>https://github.com/alexnathanson/CASE_sensor_network/tree/main/local_website</a>.

+The local website should also be running on this device.
+Use port 8888 when using Windows Task Scheduler.

 ## Installation

 1) Clone the repository: `git clone https://github.com/alexnathanson/CASE_sensor_network`